-PCNSL may cause different symptoms, depending on:
+Primary CNS lymphoma (PCNSL) may cause different symptoms, depending on:

 - where the tumour is in the brain or spinal cord

-- how slowly or quickly it grows.
+- how quickly it grows.

-Some possible symptoms include:
+Possible symptoms can include:

-- changes in balance or movement – if your balance and co-ordination are affected, walking may be more difficult.
+- Changes in balance or movement.
+If your balance and co-ordination are affected, walking may be more difficult.